hashgraph/hedera-sdk-cpp/README.md

 git clone https://github.com/hashgraph/hedera-sdk-cpp.git
 ```

-2. CD to your project directory
+2. CD to the project directory

 ```sh
 cd hedera-sdk-cpp
 ```

-3. Complete the following tasks within your project directory
+3. Complete the following tasks within your project directory for the build you want

 ```sh
 # Ensure the VCPkg Submodule is initialized